MikeWhitaker/CloseAllTabsFiles/README.md

 # Close All Tabs / Files

-Closes all tabs and of files.
+Closes all tabs and files.

 # Commands